MicrosoftDocs/customer-voice/cv-docs/create-project.md

 ## Create a project from the blank template

-Creating a project from the blank template gives you the freedom to choose survey questions, create satisfaction metrics and Power Automate flows, and customize the survey the way you want.
+Creating a project from the blank template gives you the freedom to choose survey questions, create satisfaction metrics, email templates, and Power Automate flows.

 1. Sign in to Dynamics 365 Customer Voice.